Power System Model

 @voltage(pu, deg, kV)

 This practical example showcases the customization approach.
 For keywords tied to active powers, the unit is set as megawatts (MW), while reactive powers employ megavolt-amperes reactive (MVAr).
 Apparent power, on the other hand, employs per-units (pu).
 As for keywords concerning voltage magnitude, per-units (pu) remain the choice, but voltage angle mandates degrees (deg).
 Lastly, the input unit for base voltage is elected to be kilovolts (kV).
-This unit configuration will be applied throughout subsequent function calls after the unit definitions are established.

 Now we can create identical two buses as before using new system of units as follows: